WAReborn/WorldsAdriftReborn/README.md

 C:\Program Files (x86)\Steam\steamapps\common\WorldsAdrift
 ```

-Visual Studio will show an error and generate a `DevEnv.targets` file at the root of the repository.
+Your IDE should show an error and generate a `DevEnv.targets` file at the root of the repository.

 * Edit this file to point to your actual game installation path
 * Save the file